Gail Adeniyi MBACP, MNCPS Acc.

 Length of sessions: Our sessions will be 1 hour and together we will review the process periodically as this will help to assess whether your needs are being met and decide on a new direction or to establish new goals.

-Cost: Each session costs £50 per hour and payments can be made by cash or bank transfer.
+Payments : Can be made by cash or bank transfer.
 Details will be given to you at your first session.

 I provide a limited number of spaces for those on low income or for counselling students.